vlad-io/DLMDS-EDE02-CODE/readme.md

 9. The processed data (the csv files) will be available in the `/data-in` folder.

-10. In needed save the workbooks in the `/work` folder.
+10. If needed save the workbooks in the `/work` folder.

 11. To shut down
     - Stop the containers in Docker Desktop (if installed)